Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### Dark themes

 If you do explicitly set colors, please also include a dark theme using a media query: `@media (prefers-color-scheme: dark)`.
-For more info, read the relevant docs [on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme)
+For more info, read the relevant docs [on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).
+Dark themes are helpful for readers with photosensitivity (like me!) or migraines, and people in dark environments.

 When setting colors, especially with a dark background, I recommend checking your page's contrast using Advanced Perceptual Contrast Algorithm (<abbr title="Advanced Perceptual Contrast Algorithm">APCA</abbr>) values.
 You can do so in an [online checker](https://uglyduck.ca/lazy-dev-dark-mode/) or Chromium's developer tools (you might have to enable them in a menu for experimental preferences).
 Blue and purple links on a black background have much worse perceptual contrast than yellow or green links.